Resource Page SEO Audit Tool

 Old dates, outdated screenshots, vague summaries, and missing examples make resource pages feel abandoned even when the asset is still useful.

-Search intent and conversion intent are mismatched
+Search intent and next-step intent are mismatched

 A page targeting a checklist or template query may over-sell the product too early, or it may provide the asset without explaining the next workflow step.